CloudStack RPM Package builder using Docker

 The first step required is to clone the CloudStack source code somewhere on the

-filesystem, in /tmp
+filesystem, in /tmp for example:

 git clone https://github.com/apache/cloudstack.git /tmp/cloudstack